St. Jude Medical: 2010s

-St. Jude Medical acquired AGA Medical for $1.3 billion in October 2010.
+St. Jude acquired AGA Medical for $1.3 billion in October 2010.
 AGA Medical was a Plymouth, Minnesota-based company that manufactured products that treat heart defects, including plugs and patches that fix holes and other cardiac defects.
 In 2010 the company also acquired LightLab Imaging, a company that developed optical coherence tomography technology that helps doctors treat heart disease.

-In 2010, St. Jude Medical invested in an option to acquire CardioMEMS Inc., a medical device company that developed a wireless sensing and communication technology to monitor pulmonary artery pressure (PAP) in heart failure patients.
+In 2010, St. Jude invested in an option to acquire CardioMEMS Inc., a medical device company that developed a wireless sensing and communication technology to monitor pulmonary artery pressure (PAP) in heart failure patients.
 CardioMEMS Inc. was acquired by St. Jude Medical in May 2014.

-In August 2012, St. Jude Medical reorganized its business operations.
+In August 2012, St. Jude reorganized its business operations.
 The company folded its four product divisions into two operating units: the implantable electronic systems division; and the cardiovascular and ablation technologies division.
 The company also centralized other functions including the marketing, information technology and legal departments.
 St. Jude Medical's reorganization coincided with layoffs of about 5% of the company's global workforce.

-In 2013, St. Jude Medical acquired Endosense, a Swiss company that developed a catheter that measures the force a doctor places on a patient's heart wall during a catheter ablation procedure.
+In 2013, St. Jude acquired Endosense, a Swiss company that developed a catheter that measures the force a doctor places on a patient's heart wall during a catheter ablation procedure.
 St. Jude Medical paid $330 million for the company.

-In June 2013, St. Jude Medical entered into a series of agreements under which the company made a $40 million equity investment in Spinal Modulation, Inc. In May 2015, the company completed the acquisition of Spinal Modulation, developer of the Axium Neurostimulator System.
+In June 2013, St. Jude entered into a series of agreements under which the company made a $40 million equity investment in Spinal Modulation, Inc. In May 2015, the company completed the acquisition of Spinal Modulation, developer of the Axium Neurostimulator System.

-St. Jude Medical acquired Nanostim Inc., a Sunnyvale, California-based privately owned developer of miniaturized, leadless pacemakers, for $123.5 million in October 2013.
+St. Jude acquired Nanostim Inc., a Sunnyvale, California-based privately owned developer of miniaturized, leadless pacemakers, for $123.5 million in October 2013.
 The acquisition followed the approval of Nanostim's leadless pacemaker by the European Union.
 St. Jude Medical had secured the exclusive right to acquire Nanostim with a May 2011 investment in the start-up.

-St. Jude Medical continued the restructuring it started in 2014 with its consolidation of the company's two operating units—the implantable electronic systems and the cardiovascular and ablation technologies units—into single research and development division.
+St. Jude continued the restructuring it started in 2014 with its consolidation of the company's two operating units—the implantable electronic systems and the cardiovascular and ablation technologies units—into single research and development division.
 The company also consolidated its worldwide manufacturing and supply chain operations into a second division.

 In July 2015, the company announced its intention to acquire heart-device manufacturer Thoratec Corporation for $3.4 billion.
 The acquisition was completed in October 2015.

-In September 2015, St. Jude Medical announced that Daniel Starks would retire as chairman, president, and chief executive officer.
-On January 1, 2016, Michael T. Rousseau succeeded Starks as president, CEO and a member of the St. Jude Medical Board of Directors.
-Starks would remain executive chairman of the board of directors.
+In September 2015, St. Jude announced that Daniel Starks would retire as chairman, president, and chief executive officer.
+On January 1, 2016, Michael T. Rousseau succeeded Starks as president and CEO.
+Starks remained executive chairman.

 In late April 2016, Abbott Laboratories announced it would acquire St. Jude Medical for $25 billion ($46.75 in cash & 0.8708 shares of Abbott common stock, equating to an approximate value of $85 per share).

-On January 5, 2017, Abbott announced that it had completed its $25 billion acquisition of St. Jude Medical.
+In January 2017, Abbott announced that it had completed its $25 billion acquisition of St. Jude Medical.